steltenpower/Calculearner/README.md

 # Elementary School Gimmicks

+Beware there are many more (photo) files in this repo not shown in this README

 ## Digits in sticks
 Maybe it helps if the digit itself can be counted.<br>
 <img src="https://raw.githubusercontent.com/steltenpower/ElementarySchoolGimmicks/master/cijfers_in_streepjes.png">